tegojs/docs/docs/en/guides/advanced/database/collection/calendar-collection.md

-# 日历数据表
+# Calendar Data Table

-::: info &#9432; 提示
+::: info &#9432; Note
-该功能由插件 plugin-block-calendar 提供。
+This feature is provided by the plugin-block-calendar plugin.
 :::

-### 介绍
+### Introduction
-日历数据表是一种专门用来存储日期及其相关信息的数据结构，通常应用于应用程序或系统中的时间管理。其设计目的是为了提供高效且灵活的日期查询，以便迅速检索和处理与时间相关的信息。
+A calendar data table is a data structure specifically designed to store dates and their related information, typically used for time management in applications or systems.
+Its design purpose is to provide efficient and flexible date queries to quickly retrieve and process time-related information.

-### 使用手册
+### User Manual
 ![](/datasource/datasource-13.png)